oracle/graal/docs/tools/insight/Insight-Manual.md

 ## Insights with Python

 Not only one can instrument any GraalVM language, but also the Insight scripts can be written in that language.
-In this section, you will find a Python example.
+In this section you will find a Python example.

 It is possible to write GraalVM Insight scripts in Python.
 Such insights can be applied to programs written in Python or any other language.

 Here is an example of a script that prints out value of variable `n` when a function `minusOne` is called.
-Save this code to the `agent.py` file:
+Save this code to the _agent.py_ file:

 ```python
 def onEnter(ctx, frame):